ronkok/Temml/docs/support_table.md

 supports and some functions that it does not support.
 There is a similar page, with functions [sorted by type](supported.html).

-To read this page, use a browser that supports MathML, such as Firefox or Safari.
-Chrome and Edge will support MathML [soon](https://www.igalia.com/2022/06/22/Intent-to-Ship-MathML.html).

 Some functions are provided by an extension and are listed as such.
 They will be available only in pages that include the extension.